Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Introduction

 \section{Introduction}

-Recent research in Large Language Models (LLMs; \citealt{brown2020language, openai2023gpt4, team2023gemini, anil2023palm}) has achieved substantial progress concerning their instruction-following capabilities and generating responses aligned with human preferences.
-Consequently, these advancements have broadened their application to an even wider range of complex natural language tasks across diverse domains, often with minimum or even no supervised data \citep{Kojima2022large}.
-The instruction-following abilities of LLMs are primarily achieved through supervised training with instruction-following data \citep{wei2022finetuned, chung2022scaling} and reinforcement learning from human feedback (RLHF; \citealt{christiano2017deep, stiennon2020learning, InstructGPT2022}).
-During the alignment phases, LLMs are enhanced to align with human values, enabling them to generate responses that better support their decision-making and problem-solving \citep{dai2024safe}.

-Despite these advancements, key challenges still exist regarding the reliability and trustworthiness of LLMs.
+Recent research in Large Language Models (LLMs; \citealt{brown2020language, openai2023gpt4, team2023gemini, anil2023palm}) has achieved substantial progress on various tasks, enabling them to generate responses that better support their decision-making and problem-solving \citep{dai2024safe}.
+However, key challenges still exist regarding the reliability and trustworthiness of LLMs.
 Issues such as hallucination \citep{HallucinationSurvey2023}, bias \citep{BiasSurvey2024}, and inconsistencies in reasoning \citep{ReasoningSurvey2023} continue to affect their credibility.
-These limitations hinder the full practical deployment of LLMs, particularly in professional and high-stakes applications where \textit{trustworthiness} and \textit{reliability} are crucial.\footnote{For instance, in the fields of behavioral economics and psychology systems are traditionally evaluated on two key dimensions: \textit{validity} and \textit{reliability} \citep{schmidt2000reliability,guion2004validity,miller2023reliability}.} The foundation of a reliable and trustworthy system is the \textbf{consistency} of its predictions.
+These limitations hinder the full deployment of LLMs, particularly in professional and high-stakes applications.\footnote{For instance, in the fields of behavioral economics and psychology systems are traditionally evaluated on two key dimensions: \textit{validity} and \textit{reliability} \citep{schmidt2000reliability,guion2004validity,miller2023reliability}.}

+The foundation of a reliable and trustworthy system is the \textbf{consistency} of its predictions.
 A consistent system produces explainable and tractable decisions, enhancing its dependability and reliability.
-In this work, we focus on a key form of consistency in LLMs: \textbf{logical consistency}.
-This is especially critical for applications requiring structured reasoning and coherent decision-making \citep{SI2023}.
+In this work, we focus on a key form of consistency in LLMs: \textbf{logical preference consistency}, which is critical for applications requiring structured reasoning and coherent decision-making \citep{SI2023,hamon2020robustness}.
 Logical inconsistencies can lead to unreliable conclusions \citep{restall2002introduction} and even paradoxes \citep{hyde2011sorites}, posing significant risks in domains that demand rigorous logical judgment, such as temporal or spatial reasoning \citep{mostafazadeh-etal-2016-caters}, optimization \citep{guo2024optimizersbetteronellm}, and automated decision systems.